mlavi/mlavi.github.io/slides/devops-demystified.md

 - Agile, lightweight, smaller, faster VMs:
     - ideal approach for *continuous delivery* of *immutable infrastructure* artifacts, especially microservices
-    - minimal difference between laptop and production
+    - minimal difference between laptop and production, millisecond activation
-    - *Bacteria*<sup>1</sup> = lifecycle on the order of seconds: build, run, test, destroy
+    - *Bacteria*<sup>8</sup> = lifecycle on the order of seconds: build, run, test, destroy
-- Early days: Docker as a tool versus Docker tool set as a platform
+- Early days: Docker as a tool versus Docker as a platform
     - PERL motto = [There is more than one way to do it](http://en.wikipedia.org/wiki/There%27s_more_than_one_way_to_do_it).
-- Production challenges remain: orchestration, health, networking, persistence, dynamic configuration
+- Production challenges remain: orchestration, health, networking, persistence, dynamic configuration -- many issues solved by adopting a container PaaS with limited flexibility

-<sup>1</sup> Bacteria is the term I learned from [Tori Wieldt](https://blog.newrelic.com/author/toriwieldt/), New Relic Developer Advocate,
+<sup>8</sup> Bacteria is the term I learned from [Tori Wieldt](https://blog.newrelic.com/author/toriwieldt/), New Relic Developer Advocate,
-I think it is better than the term insect.
+seems better than "insect" which also is in use.

 ---
 ## Test, Build, Deploy Pattern

 Between development and production:

- - the differences should be minimized
+ - the differences should be minimized<sup>9</sup>
- - troubleshooting should be no different.
+ - troubleshooting output and tools should be no different.

 Therefore, development environments *SHOULD EVOLVE* from fully mocked systems to fully integrated application environments, leading to:

+<sup>9</sup> See **Immutable Infrastructure**

 ---
 ## Test, Build, Deploy Pattern (continued)

+- Create a minimum viable product test and mock your code
+- Begin TDD: red, green, refactor

+i.e.:

 - __Test__ on your laptop
-    - Develop to satisfy your testable code
+    - Develop tests to satisfy your testable code
 - __Build__ on your laptop
 - __Deploy__ on your laptop
     - Make code configurable with tools